By default, files are sorted clockwise by decreasing file size. From the View menu, you can set a different sort order.

 A custom backup folder must be on the same device as the destination.
 If the backup folder is inside the destination (or the source for two-way syncs), it will be automatically excluded.

 When moved to the backup folder, the current timestamp is appended to each filename.
 The timestamp has the format yyyy-MM-dd[T]HH-mm-ss+ZZZZ, which is independent of the current system locale and takes into account the timezone as well.
-This timestamp will be used in order to determine the oldest backup files that are to be removed when the destination drive has no more space available.
+This timestamp will be used in order to determine which backup files lie outside of the selected timeframe and are to be removed.

 Download Witgui 2.2.10 (macOS Lion or newer)